sahitidoke/linear-logic-java/README.md

-this is an extremely barebones implementation of linear logic in java. i have implemented ⊗, &, ⊕, ⅋, ⊸. some future steps are implementing the exponential and figuring out parallelism.
+this is an extremely barebones implementation of linear logic in java. i have implemented ⊗, &, ⊕, ⅋, ⊸. some future steps are implementing the exponential and figuring out parallelism/branching. inspired by https://protovision.github.io/#!/documents/blog/linear-logic.html